michaelmangelsdorf/myth/spec.md

     0xEC: SZ	Take SIR as page offset and store it into PC - if A is equal to zero
     0xED: SN	Take SIR as page offset and store it into PC - if A is negative (has bit 7 set)
     0xEE: SR	Take SIR as page-index, load the index into R, set PC to 80h
     0xEF: SC	Take SIR as page-index, load the index into C, set PC to 0.
-Save return pointer into B:O. Decrement L
+Save return pointer into B_O.
+Decrement L

-    0xF0: PU	Take PIR as 8-bit signed number and add it to 16-bit pointer B:O
+    0xF0: PU	Take PIR as 8-bit signed number and add it to 16-bit pointer B_O
-    0xF1: PM	Take PIR into M[B:O]
+    0xF1: PM	Take PIR into M[B_O]
     0xF2: PB	Take PIR into B
     0xF3: PO	Take PIR into O
     0xF4: PA	Take PIR into A